nvda-es/num2words_nvda/readme.md

 ## Usage:

-This addon has two ways of using numbers to words:
+This addon has three ways of using numbers to words:

 * Real time mode: as long as NVDA is talking and there's a text containing numbers anywhere in it, the conversion will display its result and be transmitted by speech.
 This applies to any speech synthesizer you use.
 	* You can use this feature temporarily by adding an input gesture (see below).
 As this is a temporary feature, it will be disabled when you exit NVDA.